deNBI/cloud-user-docs/wiki/Tutorials/Loadbalancer/index.md

 sudo systemctl restart nginx
 ```

-## Security groups port
+## Security group ip and port

-Before you can reach the web-service from the reverse-proxy the security group of the web-service must be configured with the ip address of the reverse-proxy and the defined port.
+!!! tip To allow only traffic from the reverse-proxy to the web-service you can add the internal ip address of the reverse-proxy to the security group of the web-service.

-To create a new rule click on 'Network' and select 'Security Groups' here click on 'Manage Rules' for the security group associated to your web-service.
+1. To create a new rule click on 'Network' and select 'Security Groups' here click on 'Manage Rules' for the security group associated to your web-service.

 ![select security group](images/16_select_security_group.png)

-Click on 'Add Rule' in the next window and fill in the information for the new rule.
+2. Click on 'Add Rule' in the next window and fill in the information for the new rule.
 Select 'Custom TCP Rule' and enter port 8080 (or the port you defined for the web-service).
 In the section 'CIDR' fill in the IP address of the reverse proxy with the subnet mask length as shown in the image (e.g. 10.0.2.71/24).
 Now click on 'Add' to add the rule to the security group.

 ## DMZ network

-In the de.NBI cloud site Berlin to use the reverse-proxy with a load balancer you first need an internal demilitarized zone (dmz) network.
+!!! tip In the de.NBI cloud site Berlin to use the reverse-proxy with a load balancer you first need an internal demilitarized zone (dmz) network.
 This can be created the way you did before.

-So select 'Network' in the dashboard and then 'Networks' again.
+1. Select 'Network' in the dashboard and then 'Networks' again.
 In the next window click on 'Create Network' to open the network creation panel.

 Give the network the name 'dmz-int' and name the subnet 'dmz-int-subnet'.
-Now use a private IP address range that is not already in use (e.g. 10.0.10.0/24) and use the last possible ip address in this range as gateway ip (e.g. 10.0.10.254) leave everything else free.
+Now use a private IP address range that is not already in use (e.g. 10.0.10.0/24) leave everything else free.
 Click on 'Next' and 'Create' in the last window.

-When the network is created, you need to create another router which connects the dmz-int network you just created to the dmz-ext network which is created automatically.
+2. When the network is created, you need to create another router which connects the dmz-int network you just created to the dmz-ext network which is created automatically.
 Click on 'Routers' in the 'Network' section and select 'Create Router'.

 ![routers section](images/21_create_dmz_router.png)

 Give the route a recognizable name (e.g. dmz-router) and select the network 'dmz-ext' as external network.

-Now go to 'Routers' in the 'Network' section and go to the 'Interfaces' tab.
-Here click on 'Add interface' to add another interface for the dmz-int network.
+3. Go to 'Routers' in the 'Network' section, select the new dmz-router, and go to the 'Interfaces' tab.
+Here click on 'Add interface' to add an interface for the dmz-int network.
+Select the subnet 'dmz-int'.
+Click on 'Submit' to create the interface.

 ![router interface](images/23_create_dmz_router_interface.png)

-Select the subnet 'dmz-int' and fill in the last possible ip address in this range (e.g.10.0.10.254, the same as the network gateway ip).
-Click on 'Submit' to create the interface.

 ## Load-Balancer